aircarto/ModuleAir_V2/README.md

 Those default values will be replaced during the normal use of the station according to the selected sensors.

-The fist byte is the configuation summary, representeed as an array of 0/1 for false/true:
+The first byte is the configuation summary, representeed as an array of 0/1 for false/true:

 configlorawan[0] = cfg::sds_read;\
 configlorawan[1] = cfg::npm_read;\